Lucsantosg/CloudLogAnalysis/cfapps/logging_writing_to_log_from_cf_app.md

 In {{site.data.keyword.Bluemix}}, to persist log data for a Cloud Foundry app and its runtime, you must write your logs to STDOUT and STDERR.
 {:shortdesc}

-In {{site.data.keyword.Bluemix_notm}}, STDOUT and STDERR log records are collected automatically:
+In the {{site.data.keyword.Bluemix_notm}}, STDOUT and STDERR log records are collected automatically:

 * STDOUT (standard output) provides general information.
 * STDERR (standard error) provides information that includes error messages and other diagnostic warnings.